SCHOLARSHIP-Values to follow in Paris and in Europe (updated)

 * Update on the European markets .EUFR

-PARIS, September 27 (Reuters) – Stocks to watch Monday on the Paris Stock Exchange and in Europe, where index futures suggest an opening up 0.7% to 1.1%:
+PARIS, October 4 (Reuters) – Stocks to follow Monday on the Paris Stock Exchange and in Europe where index futures are signaling an open in scattered order:

-* PLASTIC OMNIUM PLOF.PA lowered its annual financial targets on Friday due to the semiconductor shortage affecting global automotive production.
+* CARREFOUR CARR.PA – After the information from Le Monde on the contacts between Carrefour and Auchan, Barthélémy Guislain, president of the AFM, main owner of Auchan, declared on Saturday to the Voix du Nord: “We can discuss alliances or partnerships, we have always done so, but one thing is certain: we will never sell Auchan! “.

-* FAURECIA EPED.PA announced on Monday the launch of its takeover bid on the remaining capital of German HELLA HLE.DE at a price of 60 euros per share.
+* MORRISONS MRW.L – The American private equity group Clayton, Dubilier & Rice (CD&R) on Saturday won the auction organized for the takeover of the British supermarket chain by offering seven billion pounds sterling (8.2 billion euros).

 THE 7-DAY FRANCE & INTERNATIONAL AGENDA: